federicadomani/federicadomani.github.io/AutoClicker2-Record-Play/README.md

 ![{{page.app_name_ex}} version 5.9.5.1 - Sequence of mouse clicks recorded and loaded from a text file.](screenshots_new/v5.9.5.1/AutoClicker2Ex_v5.9.5.1_seq-idx64.png)

+### Screencast video for previous version 5.9.3.1

+How to download, install and use {{page.app_name}} v5.9.3.1.

+<p><iframe width="333" height="250" src="https://www.youtube.com/embed/jscqOm4OeKM?autoplay=0&rel=0" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

+Formerly "AutoClicker2 Record-Play for Windows" and "RPG AutoClicker Professional Suite for Windows" - that names one can see on old screenshots.

 ## Quick user manual in screenshots

 ### {{page.app_name}} - How to select the hotkeys to trigger mouse clicking events.